Odorheiu Secuiesc: History

 The town was historically part of the Szeklerland region of Transylvania.
 It was the seat of Udvarhelyszék District until the administrative reform of Transylvania in 1876, when it fell within the Udvarhely County in the Kingdom of Hungary.
 In the aftermath of World War I, the Union of Transylvania with Romania was declared in December 1918.
 At the start of the Hungarian–Romanian War of 1918–1919, the town passed under Romanian administration.
-After the Treaty of Trianon of 1920, it became part of the Kingdom of Romania and fell within Odorhei County during the interwar period.
+After the Treaty of Trianon of 1920, it became part of the Kingdom of Romania and was the seat of Odorhei County during the interwar period.
 In 1940, the Second Vienna Award granted Northern Transylvania to Hungary.
-Towards the end of World War II, Romanian and Soviet armies entered the town in October 1944.
-The territory of Northern Transylvania remained under Soviet military administration until March 9, 1945, after which it became again part of Romania.
+Towards the end of World War II, Romanian and Soviet armies entered the town in September 1944.
+The territory of Northern Transylvania remained under Soviet military administration until 9 March 1945, after which it became again part of Romania.
+In 1950, after Communist Romania was established, the city became the headquarters of the Odorhei Raion of Stalin Region.
 Between 1952 and 1960, the town fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
 After the administrative reform of 1968, the region was abolished, and since then, the town has been part of Harghita County.

 The town and the surrounding villages were hit by a significant flood in August 2005.

 A statue park of historical persons of importance for the Székelys was unveiled in the town on 22 May 2004.
 This gave rise to controversy, as one of the statues (The Wandering Szekler) was interpreted in the Romanian press as being the portrait of controversial writer and poet Albert Wass.